 - The new social and study spaces will provide students more opportunities to gather on campus and will position the Business School as the epicenter of South Campus, providing students across the University a place to study, socialize, and grab a cup of coffee.

-Investment in North Carolina
+Investing in North Carolina

 In June 2020, the North Carolina General Assembly passed a bill to provide $75 million in funding to expand and enhance the UNC Kenan-Flagler campus.
 To receive these funds, the School needed to raise $75 million in private funding by June 30, 2022, and the community accepted the challenge.